DC801/BM-Badge/SD_Card/MAGE/docs_sources/docs/entity_properties.md

 **`is_glitched` (bool)** — This gets written into a render flag on the "direction" byte.
 If checked, the entity will appear to be scrambled and glitchy within the MGE.

 **`is_debug` (bool)** — This indicates whether the entity is hidden when [debug mode](debug_tools#debug-mode) is off.
-(While this can be toggled in the hex editor within BMG2020, in practice it will not actually affect anything in-game, as the map is reloaded afresh when debug mode is toggled.)
+(While this can be toggled in the hex editor within the MGE, in practice it will not actually affect anything in-game, as the map is reloaded afresh when debug mode is toggled.)

 **`path` (object)** — You can use this property to assign a vector object to an entity.
 It's primarily used for self-referential reasons: so that you can give multiple entities the same script to walk along a path and have each walk along their own path.
 (Set the target `geometry` to `%ENTITY_PATH%` in such scripts.)